rero/sonar.ch/content/faq.md

 #### How long does RERO DOC remain in service?

-RERO DOC remains online until at least June 2021.
+RERO DOC remains online until December 2021.

 #### Will RERO DOC publications be automatically transferred to SONAR?

 No. As the price model changes, institutions must adhere to the new service.
-They will be contacted by RERO.
+They have been contacted by RERO+.

 #### When can institutions migrate from RERO DOC to SONAR?

-The migration process can take place from early January 2021.
+The migration process is taking place since January 2021.

 #### Will RERO DOC links be redirected to SONAR?